OTC Pain Medicines and Their Risks

 such as ibuprofen, naproxen, aspirin, and ketoprofen.
 Some medicines combine acetaminophen

 You need a prescription to buy stronger pain relievers called opioids.
-Codeine, which
+Codeine is one

-also in pain relievers along with acetaminophen.
-Codeine can make you feel sleepy,
+in pain relievers along with acetaminophen.
+Codeine can make you feel sleepy, so you

-so you need to be careful when taking it.
+need to be careful when taking it.
+Codeine use also carries the following risks:

 Using OTC pain relievers